mt-akar/bottom_nav_layout/README.md

  - `pageStack` - Navigation stack that remembers pages visited.
  - `keys` - Keys that help the layout manage in-page navigation.
  - `bottomBarStyler` - Widget that wrap bottom bar.
+ - `extendBody` - Extends the page behind the bottom bar.
  - Rest of the parameters such as `items`, `selectedItemColor`, `elevation` etc. are used to construct the bottom bar.
 The layout uses flutter's `BottomNavigationBar` under the hood.
 The API is identical (except `currentIndex`, which is same as `pageStack.peek()`).

 </br>